mars-protocol/cw-asset/README.md

 ## License

-Contents of this repository are open source under [GNU General Public License v3](https://www.gnu.org/licenses/gpl-3.0.en.html) or later versions.
+Contents of this repository are open source under [MIT License](./LICENSE).